 Fewer papers in the scientific policy literature address the direction of research.
 Myers (2016) reviews related work in the field of biomedicine.
 Much of the work here looks at how changes in stem cell funding by the U.S. government affected researchers.
 The closest published work to our proposed research is Azoulay et al (2011), who document how the nature of different research grants affect the riskiness of topics chosen.
 However, they do not consider how funding affects the choice of research field itself.
 Corredoira et al. (2018) show that federally funded patents have greater influence (e.g. are part of more active and diverse citation trees) and appear more frequently in different technological classes than corporate patents, providing suggestive evidence of federal funds affecting the direction of research.
 However, they cannot identify whether private inventors would have worked in these same areas had there been less federal support.
 In addition, two recent working papers address topic choice.
 Myers (2019) compares applications to open-ended and targeted NIH competitions.
 Researchers are indifferent between a one standard deviation redirection to less similar science and about $1 million additional grant funds.
 In an event that significantly lowered the cost to access technology, in late 2010 hackers demonstrated how to use Microsoft Kinect video game sensors for other applications, making it an affordable tool for motion sensing research.
 Furman and Teodoridis (2018) use text-based analysis to show that this lowering of cost of motion sensing research both increases the quantity of research on motion-sensing and encourages new entrants into the field.
 Thus, while there is promising but scarce evidence about how incentives change what researchers do, more systematic studies are needed.

 Our research contributes to this nascent literature in several ways.
 First, by comparing the effect of funding from multiple government agencies and different funding programs, we can learn how different program funding goals affect research direction.
 Second, while most existing research on the topics of academic research uses the PubMed related articles (pmra) algorithm, our work develops new methods to extend such analysis into new fields of study.
 For instance, while Furman and Teodoridis (2018) use machine learning to construct measures of diversity of research profiles, they do not apply machine learning to the construction of their matched sample.
-Our machine learning methods will find a control group of researchers to provide causal estimates of the effect of funding.
-Our proposed methods could be applied to other areas of science policy, such as using patent records to study the effectiveness of policies designed to support small businesses.
+Our machine learning methods will find such matched samples to construct a control group of researchers.
+Our proposed methods could be applied to other areas of science policy as well, such as using patent records to study the effectiveness of policies designed to support small businesses.
 Third, ours will be the first study asking whether funding moves additional researchers into clean energy, an area of growing policy interest around the world.